Excellent Sheep Run The World

-When I was at Princeton, the running joke on campus was that the students who would one day become presidents and CEOs were the ones who got B+s, not straight-As.
+When I was an undergrad at Princeton, the running joke on campus was that the students who would one day become presidents and CEOs were the ones who got B+s, not straight-As.

 Why?
 Because straight-A students were the brainiacs who locked themselves in labs and libraries, the socially handicapped misfits destined to struggle with life in the “real” world.
 The kids who would become rich and powerful were smart, but not brilliant.
 They were well-rounded, gregarious types who could schmooze their way through interviews and parties on their way up the ladder.

 But when I graduated to the real world, I discovered that the people who ran things at the top weren’t straight-A students or B+ students.
 I realized the world is run by excellent sheep.

 Excellent Sheep Do What They’re Told

 Former Yale University professor William Deresiewicz coined the term “excellent sheep” in his scathingly candid, eponymous book.
 After teaching some of America’s best and brightest for a decade, Deresiewicz noticed something disturbing: his students were essentially high-functioning zombies, devoid of critical thinking and lacking a sense of purpose.
 His observations prompted him to look beyond Yale, where he saw the same phenomenon unfolding at other elite schools.